surabhi-ca/basic-quiz/README.md

 # basic-quiz
-simple c code for quiz using file handling
+simple C code for quiz using file handling